 Over 85 percent of students with disabilities have experienced some form of bullying.

 Bullying is more than kids being kids—it can make school a hostile place and prevent students from receiving the education that is their civil right.

 Students are the most powerful argument against bullying.
 That’s why we encourage you to view and share AAPD’s public service announcement, “30 seconds.”

 The PSA features three real students sharing a simple message: people with disabilities are powerful, self-determined individuals—not victims.

 - Use the 30 Seconds Conversation Guide as a tool to start conversations about keeping schools safe and respectful places for all students regardless of disability.
 Share it with your family, friends, co-workers, schools, and congregations.

-- Get informed about current and initiatives aimed at ending bullying.
+- Additional resources and initiatives aimed at ending bullying.

 AAPD thanks Comcast NBCUniversal for making “30 Seconds” possible by providing air time on Comcast affiliates.